jonnew/Oat/README.md

     - How are multi-region tags displayed using the -R option?
 - [ ] When a position sink decrements the client reference count, positest deadlocks instead of continuing to serve.
 Problem with SMServer?
+- [ ] `oat-calibrate` is a complete hack.
+It would be best to move this component out of oat-frameserve source directory and make it its own utility component that can listen to a frame-stream from oat-frameserve
+- [ ] For config file specification, there should be a single command line option with two values (file, key) instead of a single option for each.